 Zanzibar in October

-Calmer seas off Ras Kizimkazi mark the start of the dolphin spotting season.
-Tours can be arranged from Zanzibar Town, but with the lighter southerly wind it’s also a great time of year to stay in Ras Kizimkazi itself.
+- Calmer seas off Ras Kizimkazi mark the start of the dolphin spotting season.
+Tours can be arranged from Zanzibar Town, but with the lighter southerly wind, it’s also a great time of year to stay in Ras Kizimkazi itself.
 Further south, whale sharks are amassing off Mafia, with wonderful opportunities to swim with these giant beasts.
 October is an excellent month for diving across the archipelago.
-There’s generally superb visibility (25 metres or more) and most, if not all, dive sites are accessible.
+There’s generally superb visibility, and most, if not all, dive sites are accessible.

-If you’re planning to visit in October you’ll need to book well in advance, and may need to avoid the busier regions if you’re after some privacy.
+- If you’re planning to visit in October, you’ll need to book well in advance, and you may need to avoid the busier regions if you’re after some privacy.
 There’s also always the chance of an early monsoon downpour, though these are less likely at the beginning of the month.